 6th January 2016

 In Guernsey the authorities could, if they wished, make use of the jehennet, or 'Jenny,' better known as ... the rack.
 It appears, however, that they preferred strappado.
 The illustration is from Fox's Book of Martyrs, revised John Malham: London, Thomas Kelly, 1814, in the Library Collection.

 The good citizens of St Martin's are asked to give evidence in this tragic case.
-Transcribed by Edith Carey into her notebook, Jehanne Becquet's trial for child murder, with her annotations.
+Transcribed in the original French by Edith Carey into her notebook, Jehanne Becquet's trial for child murder, with her annotations, it is translated here into modern English.
 From Sir E MacCulloch's MSS.
 Livre ès Crimes I 60.
 Jehanne would have known that it was essential for her to show her baby to witnesses, even if it had been stillborn, but she was unable or unwilling to do so.
 Make your own mind up about her.
 Do you agree with the court's verdict?

 28 May 1753 Nicolas Lawrence, probably Nicolas Laurens [Old Bailey].